Other careers in pathology

-These science graduates work in the areas of histopathology, microbiology and haematology, using their expertise to diagnose diseases or analyse if a treatment has been successful.
-They focus on carrying out tests on patient samples – as many as 150 million samples are tested in the UK every year.
+These science graduates work across all branches of pathology.
+Using their expertise, they focus on carrying out tests on patient samples – as many as 150 million samples are tested in the UK every year.

 If you’re interested in data handling and computing, bioinformatics may be for you.
 Bioinformatics involves using computer science and statistics to better understand biological data, especially genome sequence data.
 Understanding this information accurately can help in diagnostics and epidemiology – the study of disease distribution and the control of diseases.

 Cytology is the study of cells, and cytologists study cellular diseases using a microscope.
 Since 1998, the cervical screening programme has significantly reduced the number of cervical cancer cases in the UK.
 This is because of cervical cytology screeners who study the samples from cervical smears under the microscope – without the work of such accurate screeners, many cancers would remain undetected.

 Medical laboratory assistants assist biomedical scientists, and make sure equipment is functioning and that there are sufficient lab supplies at all times.
 They’re also responsible for labelling patient samples, filing reports and recording patient details.
 Medical laboratory assistants must be reliable and have a good eye for detail.